malloc-nbytes/LuxsiT/README.md

 # Let there be Light

+# PROJECT IS DEPRECATED.
+SEE https://github.com/malloc-nbytes/Score FOR THE NEW PROJECT.

 `Lux sit.`

 LuxsiT is a compiled language written in OCaml.
 It compiles down to x86_64 Nasm Assembly.